-This objective identifies "things we must do as a Nation to create and nourish the people, organizations, laws and traditions which will make us better able" to address the other two broad objectives-prepare and prevent, and detect and respond-to attacks on the critical information and communications sector.
+This objective identifies "things we must do as a Nation to create and nourish the people, organizations, laws and traditions which will make us better able" to address the other two broad objectives-Prepare and Prevent, and Detect and Respond-to attacks on the critical information and communications sector.

 Enhancement of R&D. The NSTAC has a long-standing interest in enhancing CIP-related R&D. Through its own studies and through public R&D exchanges among industry, Government, and academia, topics requiring study and funding have been affirmed and reaffirmed.
 The R&D Exchanges held in 1991, 1996, 1998, and 2000 are illustrative of the NSTAC's outreach activities to improve cyber-security.
 More are likely to be held in the future.
-The NSTAC voiced a number of concerns that have yet to be resolved, [30] particularly:
+The NSTAC voiced numerous concerns that have yet to be resolved,30(33) particularly-

 - The lack of an overarching national technology policy that articulates a vision with respect to Federal intrusion detection R&D. - The need for R&D focus on the network and infrastructure levels and on the establishment of testbeds and laboratories to develop standards, metrics, and testing procedures. - The need to educate and train employees on recognizing intrusion and heightening their awareness of the risks posed by electronic intrusion.
-This complements the National Plan's Outreach Program to Make Americans Aware of the Need for Improved Cyber-Security.
+This need complements the National Plan's Outreach Program to Make Americans Aware of the Need for Improved Cyber-Security.